Czartoryski Museum: After World War II

 After World War II, the Museum was reopened and operated by Poland's communist government.
 Amid the country's desperate economic situation, the Museum survived thanks largely to the work of Professor Marek Rostworoski, who dedicated his life to the collections.
 In 1991 the High Court of the Nation returned the Museum to its rightful owner, Prince Adam Karol Czartoryski, along with the library housed nearby; from 1961 the library had been located in a building at ulica świętego Marka (St. Mark's Street).
 In 1971 the Czartoryski Library was recognized as National Library.

 The Library's collections include many extremely important European historical documents: a total of 224,576, including 70,009 books published before 1800, 13,552 manuscripts, and 333 incunabula.
 The Library comprises a "Prints and Cartography Division" and a "Manuscripts and Archives Division".
 The President of the Institution is Jolanta Lenkiewicz.
 The Library's books may be consulted only on the premises.

 The Museum was administered from 1991 through 2016 by the Princes Czartoryski Foundation, set up for that purpose in 1991 by Prince Adam Karol Czartoryski.
 It welcomed more than 12,000 visitors a year and has organized exhibitions in the United States (Washington, D.C.), Italy (Rome, Milan, Florence), the United States (Milwaukee, Huston, San Francisco), Sweden (Malmö, Stockholm), Turkey (Istanbul), Japan (Kyoto, Nagoya, Yokohama), Spain (Royal Palace, Madrid), and the United Kingdom (National Gallery, London).
 In autumn 2002, the Lady with an Ermine was featured at the Milwaukee Art Museum's tribute to the Splendor of Poland; in 2003 the portrait and other collection items went on to Houston and San Francisco.

 In 2010 the Museum closed for repairs and modernization.
 Parts of the collection were temporarily displayed in other venues.
 350 selected items were shown in the Arsenal building, while the Lady with an Ermine was displayed in the Kraków National Museum.

 In 2016 the collections and Museum building were donated by Prince Adam Karol Czartoryski to the Polish Nation on his behalf and that of his direct ancestors of the Czartoryski Main Branch State Treasury.
 The Princes Czartoryski Foundation received from the Polish Nation (the Ministry of Culture) $105 million, constituting less than 5% of the 3 billion euros estimated market value of the collections.
 The agreement also transferred to the Polish State the rights to any future claims to works of art that had been plundered from the collections.

 The restored museum reopened on December 19, 2019.
+The restoration was awarded the SARP Award of the Year conferred by the Association of Polish Architects in 2020.

 The donation of the Czartoryski Museum to the Polish Nation has been challenged by Prince Adam Karol's daughter Tamara, leading in 2018 to intrafamilial litigation between Adam Karol and his daughter.